-The State Bar's Office of Chief Trial Counsel handles complaints from clients, members of the public, and other attorneys over unethical professional conduct.
+The State Bar’s Office of Chief Trial Counsel handles complaints about unethical attorney conduct from several different sources, including clients, family and friends of clients, courts, opposing counsel, members of the public or other third parties, and anonymous submissions.

-If there isn’t enough evidence to prove a serious ethical violation, the State Bar may issue a warning to the lawyer.
-The State Bar could issue an Agreement in Lieu of Discipline, in which the lawyer agrees to take corrective action.
-Such an agreement is not considered discipline.
+If, after investigation, the evidence does not establish a serious violation, the State Bar may issue a warning to the lawyer.
+The State Bar could also issue an Agreement in Lieu of Discipline (ALD), in which the lawyer agrees to take corrective action.
+Neither a warning nor an ALD are considered discipline.

 If you lost money or property because a lawyer did something dishonest, you may be able to recover it by filing an application with the Client Security Fund.
 But first you need to file a complaint against the attorney.

 If criminal conduct is suspected, the State Bar may also refer the matter to a law enforcement agency for investigation and potential prosecution.